The Getty

 • price 1 of 4

 The vista here is stunning, particularly at night when Los Angeles twinkles below.
-Inside (except for Mondays, when the museum is closed) you’ll find a bevy of exhibits, including a Foucault pendulum, Tesla coil and planetarium show.
-Give yourself plenty of time before the 10pm closing to gaze through the 12-inch refracting telescope on the roof, otherwise you can look through the far less crowded modern, reflecting telescope on the front lawn.
+Inside (except for Mondays, when the museum is closed) you’ll find a bevy of exhibits, including a Foucault pendulum and a Tesla coil, plus—for a fee—a planetarium show.
+Give yourself plenty of time before the 10pm closing to gaze through the 12-inch refracting telescope on the roof, otherwise I actually prefer looking through the far less crowded modern, reflecting telescopes that often set up on the front lawn.
 Just a heads up that parking now costs $10 per hour—though you can catch a DASH bus up there for only 35 cents or park lower down for free and hike up.

 • Things to do